 Deallocating a unit

-Deallocation removes the unit allocation entirely and returns the unit to available:
+Deallocation removes the unit allocation entirely and returns the unit toavailable:

-A unit can be deallocated from any allocated status: reserved, occupied, overlocked, or repossessed.
+reserved, occupied, overlocked, or repossessed.

 Auto-deallocation on move-out

 If the operator has auto-deallocation enabled, Stora automatically deallocates units when a tenancy ends.
-The unit.deallocated and unit.available webhooks fire, and the access control system is synced to revoke access.
+Theunit.deallocated and unit.available webhooks fire, and the access control system is synced to revoke access.

 Access control sync

 If the operator has configured a smart entry provider in Stora (such as Noke, PTI, Paxton, or any of the other supported providers), every status change described in this guide automatically syncs to the third-party access control system.
 You don’t need to do anything extra.
+When you call an allocation endpoint — reserve, grant access, overlock, remove overlock, or deallocate — Stora:- Updates the unit’s status

 - Publishes the change to the configured access control provider